alexander-schreiner/alexander-schreiner.github.io/_blog/writing-web-storage-and-indexed-db-in-java-script.md

 ## Key/Value using WebStorage

 First of all there are two different types of WebStorage:
-1. Local storage
+- Local storage
+Data will be stored indefinitely, as long as you don't delete it with JavaScript or you clear the browser cache.

-2. Session storage
+- Session storage
+Stores data only for one session - data will persist until the tab is closed.